Kenmore

 - In convection mode, you should hear the fan running after a short delay.

-- Remove oven racks and rear interior panel to access the convection fan.
+- Remove oven racks and the rear interior panel to access the convection fan.

-- Check for food debris or warped panels rubbing the fan blade.
+- Check for food debris or warped panels rubbing against the fan blade.

 - With power off, spin the fan by hand; it should turn freely.